nasa/turbo-design/README.md

 [Multi-stage turbine optimization](https://colab.research.google.com/github/nasa/turbo-design/blob/main/examples/optturb-multistage/optturb-multistage.ipynb)

-> **Note on EEE-HPC:** The massflow predicted will not exactly match published EEE data.
-The original design work (circa 1980s) and detailed geometry files are lost to history, aside from Mark Turner's public code release.
-The geometry has been reconstructed from available publications and may contain discrepancies like different radii which explains non-matching massflow.
-The geometry may be scale to match massflow but I have no idea.
-All of these designs/publications was done before I was born.

-## Turbines and Compressors
-Below is an example of a velocity triangle for a Turbine.
-Work is computed using `Work = U*(Vt1-Vt2) [Joules]`; Note: `Power = massflow * Work [Watts]`.
-For a turbine you want to have a huge Tangential velocity exiting the stator and a minimal tangental velocity leaving the rotor in order to extract the most work as possible.

-Turbodesign keeps track of the all flow properties leaving the stator and leaving the rotor.
-The word "leaving" and "all" are key.
-The picture below shows the velocity triangles and each semi-transparent block shows the data that is contained in each `BladeRow` class.
-BladeRow for stator has rowtype of stator so it knows it's the data leaving the stator.
-It also keeps track the peripherial velocity `U` that the flow will see as it leaves the stator.
+> **Note on EEE-HPC Geometry and Results:** The massflow and performance predictions may not exactly match the original 1982 publications [[1]](#ref-eee-hpc).
+The EEE program's original design work (1970s-1980s) used computational tools and geometry definitions that differ from modern reconstructions.
+The geometry used in this example is based on publicly released data [[2]](#ref-eee-geom), which was reconstructed from contractor reports and may contain discrepancies in blade radii, twist distributions, and exact airfoil coordinates compared to the test hardware described in the original GE publications.
+Without access to the original CAD files or manufacturing drawings, exact matching is not possible.
+>
+> **References:**
+> - <a name="ref-eee-hpc"></a>[1] Holloway, P. R., et al. (1984). [*Energy Efficient Engine: High Pressure Compressor Detail Design Report*](https://ntrs.nasa.gov/citations/19850002690).
+NASA CR-165558, General Electric Company.
+> - <a name="ref-eee-geom"></a>[2] Claus, R. W., Beach, T., Turner, M., Siddappaji, K., & Hendricks, E. S. (2015). [*Geometry and Simulation Results for a Gas Turbine Representative of the Energy Efficient Engine (EEE)*](https://ntrs.nasa.gov/citations/20150003286).
+NASA/TM-2015-218408.
+> - <a name="ref-eee-hpt"></a>[3] Halila, E. E., Lenahan, D. T., & Thomas, T. T. (1982). [*Energy Efficient Engine High Pressure Turbine Test Hardware Detailed Design Report*](https://ntrs.nasa.gov/citations/19850002687).
+NASA CR-167955, General Electric Company.

+## Understanding Velocity Triangles

+Turbodesign tracks all flow properties leaving each blade row.
+Work is computed using `Work = U*(Vt1-Vt2)` [J/kg]; `Power = massflow * Work` [W].

+For turbines, maximize tangential velocity exiting the stator and minimize it leaving the rotor to extract maximum work.
+The diagram below shows how velocity data is stored in each `BladeRow` object:

 <img src="references/turbine_velocity_triangles.jpg" alt="Velocity Triangle for a Turbine" style="width:400px;"/>